-When working on a high pressure task, such as, say, disarming an IED, or delivering a baby or, for example, filming over 1000 triathletes and their families, whilst simultaneously editing the results to create a high energy, motivational opener for an evening awards ceremony just hours in the future – I always find that by proceeding with an air of zen-like calmness, success will ultimately prevail.
+When working on a high-pressure task – such as disarming an IED, delivering a baby or, for example, filming over 1,000 triathletes and their families while simultaneously editing the results to create a high-energy, motivational opener for an awards ceremony just hours in the future – I always find that proceeding with an air of Zen-like calmness means success will ultimately prevail.

-So, whether you’re managing an on-site, same day video production delivery, or you’re the bloke with the wheel nut gun in a F1 pit crew – what are the tips to remember when undertaking such tasks to ensure that your team crosses the finish line still smiling?
+So, whether you’re managing an on-site, same-day video production, or you’re the bloke with the wheel nut gun in a F1 pit crew, how can you ensure that your team crosses the finish line still smiling?

-‘Can do’ isn’t ‘Will Do’.
-‘Can do’ means that you’re up for the challenge, you’ll make it happen, you’ll find the best way to reach the goal.
-The other ‘Do‘ means simply saying ‘yes’.
-If you’re the type of person to just say ‘yes’ to demands that are put on you then it’s heading for calamity.
-Put this into a high pressure situation and you’re not only putting the task at risk but also becoming nothing more than an organ grinder, a lacky, a slave to the master!
+Put this into a high-pressure situation and you’re not only putting the task at risk, but also becoming nothing more than an organ grinder, a lacky, a slave to the master!
 There’s no value add here – it’s purely a transactional relationship.
-A ‘Can Do’ approach tells your client, that you’re in control.
+A can- do approach tells your client that you’re in control.

-When time is non-negotiable sometimes you just gotta get on with the job in hand!
+When time is non-negotiable, sometimes you just gotta get on with the job in hand!
 The problems that at first present themselves so gracefully need to be met with clear thinking and confidence right from the start.
-‘Right first time’ is actually a misleading phrase – What it really means is making the first decision create a positive result!
+‘Right first time’ is actually a misleading phrase.
+What it really means is making sure the first decision creates a positive result!

-As a Creative Agency, having the most grandiose of ideas, or advent garde skills in designing communications will get you noticed but with a looming deadline, the biggest skill you can have is the ability to take a step back to be objective – to reassess the resources that you have at your disposal verses the objectives of the task.
-Of course you get the best results from pushing the creative boundaries as far as you can, but if they overcome you then you won’t usually get a second chance.
+As a creative agency, having the most grandiose of ideas or avant-garde skills in designing communications will get you noticed.
+But with a looming deadline, the biggest skill you can have is the ability to take a step back, reassessing the resources that you have at your disposal vs the objectives of the task.
+Of course, you get the best results from pushing the creative boundaries as far as you can, but if they overcome you then you won’t usually get a second chance.